 So you don't say.

-With only a few moments of active thought, you've managed to identity that the way submissives see femdommes as a concept is very problematic.
+With only a few moments of active thought, you've managed to identify that the way submissives see femdommes as a concept is very problematic.
 Many new subs see dominant woman as means to an end.
 In their desperation, they begin throwing their kinks into a half-coherent personal and wait for the beautiful Goddess of their dreams to roll into their dms.

 Except that doesn't happen.
 Instead, their inboxes are filled with bots and scammers catfishing their way into their innocent souls and open wallets only to splash back into the silence of the ocean once they've gotten their pay.
 This is the beginning of the vicious cycle.